-- You should add a little fat with a higher melting temperature, such as coconut oil or Ghee butter, boiled or baked starches, or vegetables.
+- Add a little fat with a higher melting temperature, such as coconut oil or Ghee butter, boiled or baked starches, or vegetables.
 (Although they are saturated fats.)

 - Especially after a meal that includes animal protein (more difficult to digest), taking a short 20-30 minute walk at moderate speed is recommended.
 Walking helps the digestive processes.

-We eat with all senses; it is desirable to fill the plate with various vegetables with oils & spices.
+We eat with all senses; filling the plate with various vegetables with oils and spices is desirable.
 (Including aromatic salt.)